 Pneumonia postoperative

-• increased salivation, transient jaundice, increased activity of liver tests, decreased motility (motor function) of the stomach and intestines;
+• increased salivation, transient jaundice, increased activity liver tests, decreased motility (motor function) of the stomach and intestines;

 • psychomotor agitation, convulsive syndrome, drowsiness, depressive reactions, psychosis, disorientation;